 Six Sigma is a set of tools and techniques for the improvement of business processes.
-The goal is to create customer experience improvement using variation’s identification and elimination.
+The goal is to create customer experience improvement using variation identification and elimination.

 This can be accomplished by implementing DMAIC, a Six Sigma sub-methodology.
 DMAIC is the abbreviation for:

-Measure: Take a more detailed look into your processes and measure all of your available data as well as.
+Measure: Take a more detailed look into your processes and measure all of your available data as well.

-Analysis: Perform analysis of your findings and figure out the problem’s root.
+Analysis: Perform an analysis of your findings and figure out the problem’s root.

 Improvement: Once you analyze your data, find possible solutions and implement them.

-Control: Ensure to maintain your new implemented process.
+Control: Ensure to maintain your newly implemented process.

 Kaizen is Japanese and stands for “Continuous Improvement“.
 It refers to activities aiming for the implementation of positive, ongoing changes at the workstation.

-In other words, it is a strategy that involves all employees from every company level to work together and proactively with the goal of achieving regular, incremental improvements to the manufacturing process.
+In other words, it is a strategy that involves all employees from every company level to work together and proactively to achieve regular, incremental improvements to the manufacturing process.

-Kaizen puts emphasis on the significance of continuous improvement.
+Kaizen emphasizes the significance of continuous improvement.
 It is not enough to undertake changes once.